isobelbloomer/1st-Year-Algorithm-Design-Project/README.md

 # C File Project

-This is a C program that reads in text files and uses circular queues to merge the data into one list by order of weight.
+This is a C program that reads in text files data and uses circular queues to merge the data into one list by order of weight for a car parts company.

 This project received **100%** in Algorithm Design at TU Dublin.